-There are businesses with shallow or nonexistent moats all around US its well- Delta Airlines, General Motors, Cooper tires, encyclopedia Britannica, Gateway computers and so on.”
+There are businesses with shallow or nonexistent moats all around the US its well- Delta Airlines, General Motors, Cooper tires, encyclopedia Britannica, Gateway computers, and so on.”

-then the author explains, how to find the moat, and mostly moat of companies are hidden
+then the author explains, how to find the moat, and most moats of companies are hidden

 the author says, ” Sometimes the moat is hidden. take a look at Tesoro Corporation.
 It is in the Oil Refining business- which is a community.
 Tesoro has no control over the price of its principal finished good, gasoline, nonetheless, it has a fine Moat.